open-wc/open-wc/packages/building-rollup/README.md

 ```

 ## Customizing the babel config
 You can define your own babel plugins by adding a `.babelrc` or `babel.config.js` to your project.
-See https://babeljs.io/docs/en/configuration for more information.
+See [babeljs config](https://babeljs.io/docs/en/configuration) for more information.

 For example to add support for class properties: